logo

 Key takeaways

-Opting for either an LLC or a Corporation is for the most part recommended if your business is expected to turn a big profit and operates in any industries with high exposure to liability risks, e.g, law, insurance, finance, etc.
+Opting for either an LLC or a Corporation is, for the most part, recommended if your business is expected to turn a big profit and operates in any industries with high exposure to liability risks, e.g, law, insurance, finance, etc.

-LLCs are generally easier to set up and maintain and allow for a more hands-on approach to business operation while corporations offer more financing opportunities.
+LLCs are generally easier to set up and maintain, and allow for a more hands-on approach to business operation, while corporations offer more financing opportunities.

-Step 2: Pick out a name
+Step 2: Pick a business name

 Step 3: Get your business licensed and registered